-I define high end cabinets as a combination of three factors: 1.)
-Quality materials; 2.)
-Quality workmanship; and 3.)
-Unique styling.
+You can define high-end cabinets as a combination of three factors: Quality materials, quality workmanship, and unique styling.

 Does "sleek and Euro" mean high end?
 Not always.
 Example: IKEA kitchen cabinets have achieved a gloss of "high end" over the years, mainly through aggressive marketing.
 While its style mimics high-end European cabinetry, its construction is decidedly basic: lots of MDF, thermofoil, cheap fixtures, and balky hinges and slides.

-Kitchen cabinets are really just a bunch of boxes affixed to your walls and resting on the floor.
-So it's no accident that industry parlance for this part of the construction is simply "the box."
+Kitchen cabinets are just a bunch of boxes affixed to your walls and resting on the floor.
+So it's no accident that industry parlance for this part of the construction is "the box."
 The box should not be MDF or any other type of pressboard.
-Despite industry claims to the contrary, I do not believe you can build a quality kitchen cabinet box out of MDF.
+Despite industry claims to the contrary, it is unlikely that you can build a quality kitchen cabinet box out of MDF.

 - Plywood: The plywood used in quality kitchen cabinets is not the stuff on the bulk racks at Home Depot.
 It's furniture-grade plywood that performs as well or even better than solid wood.
 Plywood will be found in the box, not doors and other finish surfaces.